dnv-opensource/dictIO/README.md

 This sequence of reading, evaluating and writing a dict is also called 'parsing' in dictIO.
 Because this task is so common, dictIO provides a convenience class for it:
-Using DictParser.parse() the above task can be accomplished in one line of code:
+Using `DictParser.parse()` the above task can be accomplished in one line of code:
 ```py
 from dictIO import DictParser

 DictParser.parse('myDict')
 ```

-The above task can also be invoked from the command line, using the 'dictParser' command line script installed with dictIO:
+The `parse` operation can also be executed from the command line, using the 'dictParser' command line script installed with dictIO:
 ```sh
 dictParser myDict
 ```